Contact Information

 Education

-PhD in Spanish Linguistics, University of Illinois at Urbana-Champaign.
+PhD in Hispanic Linguistics, University of Illinois at Urbana-Champaign.
 In Progress.

-MA in Spanish Linguistics, University of Illinois at Urbana-Champaign.
+MA in Hispanic Linguistics, University of Illinois at Urbana-Champaign.
 2022.

-BA in TESOL, Universidad Pedagógica Experimental Libertador, Venezuela.
-2016.
+BA in the Teaching English as a Foreign Language, Universidad Pedagógica Experimental Libertador, Venezuela.
+2017.

 Courses Taught